7 Statements from David Collins Studio

 Vogue Lounge, Mahanakhon Cube, Bangkok, Thailand

-Launched in November 2014, Vogue Lounge is a luxury lifestyle centre its based in the heart of the capital.
+Launched in November 2014, Vogue Lounge is a luxury lifestyle centre is based in the heart of the capital.

 The decadently designed interior is inspired by black and white images from the Vogue archives, a collaboration that took place with Conde Nast publications.
-The space evokes luxury and glamour reflecting the essence of the brand.
+Space evokes luxury and glamour reflecting the essence of the brand.

 Alexander McQueen, Aoyama Tokyo Japan